jr0cket/javascript-meteor-workshop/00-setting-up-your-environment.md

   This section will help you set up any of the above requirements for this workshop.

-  *Note: these requiremenst are specific to this workshop.
-To use Heroku outside of this workshop, the minimum you need is an Heroku account and a Git client.*
+  *Note: these requirements are specific to this workshop.
+To use Heroku outside of this workshop, the minimum you need is an Heroku account, a Git client and an Internet client.*

 ## Create an Heroku Account (if you dont already have one)